Handbook of Convergence Theorems for (Stochastic) Gradient Methods: Stochastic Gradient Descent

 The early and foundational works on SGD include \cite{robbins1951stochastic, NemYudin1978, NemYudin1983book, Pegasos, Nemirovski-Juditsky-Lan-Shapiro-2009, HardtRechtSinger-stability_of_SGD}, though these references are either for the non-smooth setting for Lipschitz losses, or are asymptotic.
 The first non-asymptotic analyses of SGD the smooth and convex setting that we are aware of is in \cite{moulines2011non}, closely followed by~\cite{Schmidt-and-roux-2013} under a different growth assumption.
 These results were later improved in \cite{needell2014stochastic}, where the authors removed the quadratic dependency on the smoothness constant and considered importance sampling.
 The proof of Theorem \ref{theo:sgdconvsmooth} is a simplified version of~\cite[Theorem D.6]{SGDstruct}.
 The proof of Theorem \ref{theo:strcnvlin} is a simplified version of~\cite[Theorem 3.1]{gower2019sgd}.
 The proof of Theorem \ref{T:SGD polyak-lojasiewicz} has been adapted from the proof of \cite[Theorem 4.6]{SGDstruct}.

 For a general convergence theory for SGD in the smooth and non-convex setting we recommend~\cite{Khaled-nonconvex-2020}.
 Also, the definition of function noise that we use here was taken from~\cite{Khaled-nonconvex-2020}.
 The first time we saw Lemma~\ref{L:variance transfer function noise} was also in~\cite{Khaled-nonconvex-2020}.
 Theorem~\ref{T:SGD polyak-lojasiewicz}, which relies on the Polyak-Łojasiewicz condition, is based on the proof in~\cite{SGDstruct}, with the only different being that we use function noise as opposed to gradient noise.
 This Theorem~\ref{T:SGD polyak-lojasiewicz} is also very similar to Theorem 3 in ~\cite{Khaled-nonconvex-2020}, with the difference being that Theorem 3 in ~\cite{Khaled-nonconvex-2020} is more general (uses weaker assumptions), but also has a more involved proof and a different step size.
+The proof of Theorem \ref{T:SGD smooth nonconvex} is essentially\footnote{We make a minor modification in the proof when bounding the weighting sequence $\alpha_t$ because in our setting $B=0$.} a special case of the one in~\cite[Theorem 2]{Khaled-nonconvex-2020}, which we combined with a weighted telescoping technique from~\cite{Stich2019sgd}.

 An excellent reference for proof techniques for SGD focused on the online setting is the recent book~\cite{orabona2019modern}, which contains proofs for adaptive step sizes such a Adagrad and coin tossing based step sizes.